Rost381/learnml/README.md

-# Machine learning algorithms From Scratch
+# Machine learning algorithms For Student

 ## Getting Started
 Implementation of Machine Learning Algorithms Step by Step As Student